PPF Account Rules, eligibility, and benefits you must know

-Dear reader, you all have heard lot about PPF and very much familiar with the term “PPF account”.
-But there are so many things about PPF and PPF Scheme which you might not be aware and familiar.
+Dear reader, you all have heard a lot about PPF and are very much familiar with the term “PPF account”.
+But there are so many things about PPF and PPF schemes that you might not be aware of and familiar with.

 So, in this post, I have taken into consideration all these points.
 I hope you people will find it useful.